Draggie306/CheatSheets/A level/source/Geography.md

 The majority of homes have 3-4 rooms, (not just bedrooms), suggesting that the majority of people in the area are either single, students, or in a relationship without children.
 There are 5708 homes in total, with 3188 people living alone.
 This data implies that there are many workers living in smaller, urban dwellings.
 When families are formed, they then go on to move away from the inner city area and potentially to more suburban areas outside of Mancroft.

-These statistics reflect the average "life progression", with people working in inner city jobs or are students during thier early 20s due to work facilities available, nightclubs and nightlife (being more 'adventurous'), but then settle in a more comfortable job and have families, moving to more remove areas with a larger house to take care of children.
+These statistics reflect the average "life progression", with people working in inner city jobs or are students during their early 20s due to work facilities available, nightclubs and nightlife (being more 'adventurous'), but then settle in a more comfortable job and have families, moving to more remove areas with a larger house to take care of children.

 **Summary:**